-Table 4 has the following structure: the first column, "class", identifies the group of models.
+Table 3 has the following structure: the first column, "class", identifies the group of models.
+The first group of four columns (i.e., columns from 2 to 5) under the heading "all models" report, for each class of models, the results on all models contained in the class.
 Column "#models" reports the number of problem instances in each class.
 Note that only 3,157 out of the 3,221 problem instances are listed for the class "all" due to the exclusion rules explained above.
-Columns "#tilim" give the number of models in each class for which a time (or memory) limit was hit by the two solvers.
-Observe that it is not accidental that the values in the last 5 rows match, because these 13 time-limit models are always included in the corresponding subsets.
-Column "time" displays the shifted geometric mean of the ratios of solution times (see, e.g., [1]) with a shift of s = 1 second.
+Column "#tilim" gives the number of models for which a time (or memory) limit was hit by the two solvers no-sample and 2-sample, respectively.
+For instance, the values 84/82 for the class "all" indicate that the number of time limit hits was overall 84 and 82 for the two solvers no-sample and 2-sample, respectively, while the values 13/11 for all classes "[n, 10k]" indicate that no-sample hit the time limit for 13 models that were solved to optimality by 2-sample, while 2-sample hit the time limit for 11 models that were solved to optimality by no-sample.
+Observe that it is not accidental that there are no time limits in the last 5 rows, because they are disregarded on purpose for the classes "[n, 10k]".
+Column "time" displays the shifted geometric mean of the ratios of solution times between 2-sample and no-sample with a shift of s = 1 second.
 A value t < 1 in the table indicates that 2-sample is by a factor of 1/t faster (in shifted geometric mean) than no-sample.
-Note that time limit hits are accounted with a value of 10,000 seconds, which introduces an unavoidable bias against the solver with fewer timeouts.
+Note that time limit hits are accounted with a value of 10,000 seconds for classes "[n,10k]", which it is likely to introduce an unavoidable bias against the solver with fewer timeouts.
 Column "nodes" is similar to the previous column but shows the shifted geometric mean of the ratios of the number of branch-and-cut nodes needed for the problems by each solver, using a shift of s = 10 nodes.
 When a time limit is hit, we use the number of nodes at that point, which again introduces a bias.
-Finally, the last three columns, under the heading "affected", repeat some of the information for the subset of models in each class where the two compared solvers took a different solution path.
+Finally, the second group of three columns (i.e., columns from 6 to 9) under the heading "affected", repeat the same information for the subset of models in each class where the two compared solvers took a different solution path.
 For the sake of simplicity, we assume that the solution path is identical if both the number of nodes and the number of simplex iterations are identical for the two solvers.
+Models that are solved to optimality by only one of the compared solvers are always included in the set of "affected" models, while models for which both solvers hit the time (or memory) limit are never included in this set, regardless the number of nodes and simplex iterations.
+For this reason, we did not report the column "#tilim" for the affected models, because the numbers of time limit hits are the same as for the set containing all models of each class.

-As already stated, Tables 5-8 have the same structure as Table 4, but it is worth noting that the size of the subclass of models, as well as the models in each class, are different for each table, because the level of difficulty of a given model may change with the random seed.
+As already stated, Tables 4-7 have the same structure as Table 3, but it is worth noting that the size of the subclass of models, as well as the models in each class, are different for each table, because the level of difficulty of a given model may change with the random seed.